WanderingObserver/whereto-backend/README.md

 * **express** - nodeJs framework.

 ### Installing
 To clone and run this backend server app.
 Run the following set of instructions.
-Open terminal and run the following lines of code to clone and run this project.
+Open terminal.

-First clone this repo, using terminal
+First clone this repo.
  ```shell
  git clone https://github.com/SeeYouSpaceCowboy/yelp-search-nodejs.git
 ```
+If everything was cloned correctly.
+Run the following set of instructions.
 ```shell
 cd yelp-search-nodejs